Eric-Can/UNO-Simulator/README.md

 -	Implements object-oriented paradigms such as inheritance and utilizes a circular doubly linked list data structure to represent turns between players

--sample output from a simulated game is stored in the "sampleOutput" file
+- sample output from a simulated game is stored in the "sampleOutput" file